kyeotic/MasteringKnockout/README.md

 How to Use
 ===

-If you using Git to browse the code then simple clone the repository (`clone git@github.com:tyrsius/MasteringKnockout.git`) and then checkout the sample you want to view with the checkout command (`git checkout cp1-contacts`).
+If you using Git to browse the code then simply clone the repository

+`clone git@github.com:tyrsius/MasteringKnockout.git`

+Then checkout the sample you want to view with the checkout command

+`git checkout cp1-contacts`

 This is the recommended way to interact with the code samples.

 If you do not have Git installed, and you don't want to install it, you can download the code manually sample-by-sample.
 First, selecte the branch you want from the branch dropdown.